It’s Time To Change The Way We Think About Phone Ownership.

 Finding An Alternative

 Let’s be real.
-Most likely, you’re going to continue to use your Iphone regardless of the terms and conditions.
+Most likely, you’re going to continue to use your phone regardless of the terms and conditions.
 However, by acknowledging our lack of true ownership, we can begin to shift how we think about electronics consumption and support more sustainable systems.

-Beneko offers a solution that enables users to have the lowest prices available on the latest tech while also contributing to a green initiative that tackles global issues such as E-waste, global warming, and over-consumption of electronics.
-Their sustainable business model and eco-first marketplace offer a convenient service and solution to consumers
+Beneko offers a solution that enables users to have the lowest prices available on the latest tech while also contributing to a green initiative that tackles global issues such as e-waste, global warming, and over-consumption of electronics.
+Their sustainable business model and eco-first marketplace offer a convenient service and solution to consumers.

 By challenging a lesser known gap in a widely accepted industry standard, Beneko has disrupted the world of consumer electronics and put themselves in a position to become an industry leading marketplace.